-The last four years has seen Biilmann play over a two hundred live shows/festivals per year while sharing the stage on the festival circuit with some of the country’s biggest artists including John Farnham, The Cat Empire, Tash Sultana, Bobby Alu, Citizen Kay, Ian Moss, Mat McHugh (The Beautiful Girls), Jay Whalley (Frenzal Rhomb), Abbe May and Kim Churchill.
+The last four years has seen Biilmann play over a hundred live shows/festivals per year while sharing the stage on the festival circuit with some of the country’s biggest artists including John Farnham, The Cat Empire, Tash Sultana, Kingswood, You Am I, Bobby Alu, Citizen Kay, Ian Moss, Mat McHugh (The Beautiful Girls), Jay Whalley (Frenzal Rhomb), Abbe May and Kim Churchill.

 After a break from the solo/blues/roots sound with a rock release, April 23rd of 2021 saw the release of Jack’s most complete long play to date, Full Circle.
 With the huge inclusion of Mike Barker (John Butler Trio, Split Enz, The Black Sorrows) on drums/percussion Full Circle record debuted at #6 on the Aria Blues/Jazz Charts, #8 on Itunes & #3 on the Australian Independent Record Association charts.
 Full Circle was also signed to Cooking Vinyl Music Publishing Australia & management with Resolution music.
 With outstanding chart results and reviews in Australia, American & UK, Biilmann set off on a 25 date national tour, most of which sold out before doors even opening.
 Unfortunately, the tour’s QLD, Northern NSW & Snowy Mountain legs were all cancelled due to the onset of Covid-19.

 May 2018 saw the single release of “The Hills Have Eyes” THHE was radio premiered by Triple J, video premiered by themusic.com, debuted at #1 on the Australian ITunes charts and was accompanied by a 26 date national tour with sold out shows scattered around the country.